abulte/python-influxdb-alerts/README.md

 Then edit this file to configure the script.

+By default, the script will send email and slack alerts for load (> 1.5 on long term for 10min on average), RAM (< 500 Mb free for 10min on average) and disk space measurements (< 2 Gb free for 10min on average).

 ## Usage

 This tool is meant to be run via cron quite frequently (eg 10 min).